Circle packing and Riemann uniformization of random planar maps in an ergodic scale-free environment: Extensions to general planar maps

-Let $\cM$ be an one-ended 2-connected simple planar map with face set $\cF\cM$.
+Let $\cM$ be a 2-connected simple planar map with whole-plane topology and face set $\cF\cM$.
 Recall from Section~\ref{subsec:intro-4} that one can add a vertex $v_f$ to every face $f\in\cF\cM$, and connect the vertices $v_f$ to the vertices incident to $f$, to get a triangulation $\cT_\cM$. {The triangulation $\cT_\cM$ will be simple since we required $\cM$ to be 2-connected.} We define the circle packing of $\cM$ to be the circle packing for $\cT_\cM$ minus the disks for the vertices $\{v_f:f\in\cF\cM\}$.
 In this section we prove a variant of Theorem~\ref{thm:CellSystemPack} in this setting.